mritzmann/cheatsheets/awk.md

 ## General

-* Per default awk expects input on standard in
-* Per default awk expects output on standard out
+* Per default awk expects input on standard in and output on standard out
 * Awk refers to each line as a `record` and each column as a `field`

 ## Print